 Why I Like Martins

-I began playing guitar aboard ship in the Navy, borrowing a nylon-strung classical from a shipmate while we were at sea and learning to fret a few chords.
-When I was later sent to Key West for shore duty, I sort-of traded an old girlfriend for another nylon-string guitar but still never learned to play very well.
-It was in a nice case I mostly just carried around for a year, struggling to play a few folk songs.
-I finally started making some music on the first new new guitar I bought, a Yamaha 12-string, furthering my budding musical career with that guitar for a few months until my skill level began to outpace the instrument.
+I began playing guitar aboard ship in the Navy, borrowing a nylon-string classical from a shipmate while we were at sea and learning to fret a few chords.
+When I was later assigned to Key West for shore duty, I bartered an apartment lease for another nylon-strung guitar in a nice case.
+I mostly just carried it around for a year while learning to play a few folk songs.
+I finally started making some actual music with my first new guitar, a Yamaha 12-string.
+I was also building my fretting hand's strength on that guitar's wider steel-strung neck for a few months until my improving skill level began to outpace the entry-level instrument.

-By the late ‘60s, the vast US military presence in Vietnam was becoming extremely serious to me.
-I was also being strongly influenced by the music of Peter, Paul and Mary, Bob Dylan and Joan Baez, Pete Seeger, John Prine, Kristofferson and so many, many other singer-songwriters creating, mentoring and performing the equally-serious socially-conscious soundtrack motivating that era; if I was to become a part of that, I need a serious guitar.
-My first professional instrument became a new Martin D-28 which was stolen six weeks after I bought it.
+By the mid to late ‘60s, the implications of the vast US military presence in Vietnam and its influences on the entire world were becoming quite obvious to me.
+I was also being strongly influenced by the music of Peter, Paul and Mary, Bob Dylan and Joan Baez, Pete Seeger, John Prine, Kristofferson and so many, many other singer-songwriters creating, mentoring and performing the deadly serious soundtrack of tthat era; strongly influencing the social consciousness of us all. if I was to become a part of that, I needed an equally-serious guitar.
+My first professional instrument, a new Martin D-28 , was purchased with money the Navy gave me to pay for lodging while attending a manufacturer's tech school.
+I bunked in my van for my six weeks of schooling but that first Martin was stolen shortly after.
 I immediately doubled-down and financed another new Martin D-28 the next day, the brand and model I’ve mostly been playing ever since.
+I've come to deeply respect the nearly 200 years of history and workmanship built into their best guitars; Martin can truly craft stuff That works.

-After receiving my honorable discharge from the Navy about a year later, I spent the next 20 years playing coffee houses, festivals, honky-tonks and bars until I quit drinking almost 40 years ago.
-I hadn’t played out much since then until recent world political events once again catalyzed my need to get another serious guitar and my chops back.
-Our local music store had only one new Martin in stock, an HD 12-28 which I bought and began practicing on that day.
+After receiving my honorable discharge from the Navy about a year later, I spent the next 20 years playing coffee houses, festivals, honky-tonks and bars until I quit drinking almost 40 years ago and shortly after, stopped promoting alcohol sales with my public performances.
+I haven't played out much since then but recent world political events again catalyzed my need to get my chops back and be playing serious music once more.
+Our local pro music store had only one new Martin in stock, an HD 12-28 which I bought and began practicing with that day.
 To my great amazement, my picking and singing were still quite good when I played regularly.
-Within a year I'd traded the 12 in on the new HD-28 6-string I’m now playing and bought all the new sound gear I needed to perform professionally once again.
-The following year, I added a more-sophisticated mixer amp and better main speakers to properly play larger venues.
+Within a year I'd traded the 12 in on the exceptional new HD-28 6-string I’m now playing and bought the new sound gear I needed to perform professionally once again.
+The following spring, I added a more-sophisticated mixer amp and better main speakers to properly play larger venues.

-With my greatly-increased creative writing output in recent years, it’s often been difficult to find the time to spend with the guitar every day.
-However, by keeping my voice articulate and fingers limber, I continue to maintain another means of communicating.
-Music now puts two rather serious arrows in my quiver!
+With my greatly-increased creative writing output in recent years, it’s often been difficult to find the time to spend with my guitar every day.
+However, by keeping my voice articulate and fingers limber, I continue to maintain an additional layer of communication.
+Music now adds another serious arrow to my quiver!